-- In each of Years 1 through 4 in this example pre-incentive fee net investment income equals \$40.0 million per year, which we recognized evenly in each quarter of each year and paid quarterly.
+• In each of Years 1 through 4 in this example pre-incentive fee net investment income equals \$40.0 million per year, which we recognized evenly in each quarter of each year and paid quarterly.
 This amount exceeds the hurdle rate and the requirement of the "catch-up" provision in each quarter of such year.
 As a result, the annual income related portion of the incentive fee, before the application of the deferral mechanism in any year is \$8.0 million (\$40.0 million multiplied by 20%).
-All income-related incentive fees were paid quarterly in arrears. - In each year preceding Year 1, we did not generate realized or unrealized capital gains or losses, no capital gain-related incentive fee was paid and there was no deferral of incentive fees. - Year 1: We did not generate realized or unrealized capital gains or losses. - Year 2: We realized a \$30.0 million capital gain and did not otherwise generate realized or unrealized capital gains or losses. - (1) As illustrated in Year 3 of Alternative 1 above, if the Company were to be wound up on a date other than December 31 of any year, the Company may have paid aggregate capital gain incentive fees that are more than the amount of such fees that would be payable if the Company had been wound up on December 31 of such year. - Year 3: We recognized \$5.0 million of unrealized capital depreciation and did not otherwise generate realized or unrealized capital gains or losses. - Year 4: We realized a \$6.0 million capital gain and did not otherwise generate realized or unrealized capital gains or losses.
+All income-related incentive fees were paid quarterly in arrears.

+- In each year preceding Year 1, we did not generate realized or unrealized capital gains or losses, no capital gain-related incentive fee was paid and there was no deferral of incentive fees. - Year 1: We did not generate realized or unrealized capital gains or losses. - Year 2: We realized a \$30.0 million capital gain and did not otherwise generate realized or unrealized capital gains or losses. - Year 3: We recognized \$5.0 million of unrealized capital depreciation and did not otherwise generate realized or unrealized capital gains or losses. - Year 4: We realized a \$6.0 million capital gain and did not otherwise generate realized or unrealized capital gains or losses.

-Income Related Incentive Fee Accrued Before Application of Deferral Mechanism Capital Gains Related Incentive Fee Accrued Before Application of Deferral Mechanism Incentive Fee Calculations Incentive Fees Paid and Deferred Year 1 \$8.0 million None \$8.0 million Incentive fees of (\$40.0 million multiplied by 20%) \$8.0 million paid; no incentive fees deferred Year 2 \$8.0 million (\$40.0 million multiplied by 20%) \$6.0 million (20% of \$30.0 million) \$14.0 million Incentive fees of \$14.0 million paid; no incentive fees deferred Year 3 \$8.0 million (\$40.0 million multiplied by 20%) None (20% of cumulative net capital gains of \$25.0 million (\$30.0 million in cumulative realized gains less \$5.0 million in cumulative unrealized capital depreciation) less \$6.0 million of capital gains fee paid in Year 2) \$7.0 million (20% of the sum of (a) our pre-incentive fee net investment income, (b) our net unrealized appreciation or depreciation during such period and (c) our net realized capital gains or losses during Year 3) Incentive fees of \$7.0 million paid; \$8.0 million of incentive fees accrued but payment restricted to \$7.0 million; \$1.0 million of incentive fees deferred Year 4 \$8.0 million (\$40.0 million multiplied by 20%) \$0.2 million (20% of cumulative net capital gains of \$31.0 million (\$36.0 million cumulative realized capital gains less \$5.0 million cumulative unrealized capital depreciation) less \$6.0 million of capital gains fee paid in Year 2) \$8.2 million Incentive fees of \$9.2 million paid (\$8.2 million of incentive fees accrued in Year 4 plus \$1.0 million of deferred incentive fees); no incentive fees deferred
+Income Related Incentive Fee Accrued Before Application of Deferral Mechanism Capital Gains Related Incentive Fee Accrued Before Application of Deferral Mechanism Incentive Fee Calculations Incentive Fees Paid and Deferred Year 1 \$8.0 million (\$40.0 million multiplied by 20%) None \$8.0 million Incentive fees of \$8.0 million paid; no incentive fees deferred Year 2 \$8.0 million (\$40.0 million multiplied by 20%) \$6.0 million (20% of \$30.0 million) \$14.0 million Incentive fees of \$14.0 million paid; no incentive fees deferred Year 3 \$8.0 million (\$40.0 million multiplied by 20%) None (20% of cumulative net capital gains of \$25.0 million (\$30.0 million in cumulative realized gains less \$5.0 million in cumulative unrealized capital depreciation) less \$6.0 million of capital gains fee paid in Year 2) \$7.0 million (20% of the sum of (a) our pre-incentive fee net investment income, (b) our net unrealized appreciation or depreciation during such period and (c) our net realized capital gains or losses during Year 3) Incentive fees of \$7.0 million paid; \$8.0 million of incentive fees accrued but payment restricted to \$7.0 million; \$1.0 million of incentive fees deferred Year 4 \$8.0 million (\$40.0 million multiplied by 20%) \$0.2 million (20% of cumulative net capital gains of \$31.0 million (\$36.0 million cumulative realized capital gains less \$5.0 million cumulative unrealized capital depreciation) less \$6.0 million of capital gains fee paid in Year 2) \$8.2 million Incentive fees of \$9.2 million paid (\$8.2 million of incentive fees accrued in Year 4 plus \$1.0 million of deferred incentive fees); no incentive fees deferred